thewebarea/profireader/README.md

 ip    db.prof
 where ip is a value derived on previous step.

+we also have to add line
+0.0.0.0    profireader.a
+to /etc/hosts

 pfuser have to create new db named 'profireader'
 $ sudo -u postgres createdb -O pfuser profireader